“What we observe is not nature itself, but nature exposed to our method of questioning.” —Werner Heisenberg

 The Heisenberg Principle states that the very act of observing a system changes that system.
-It stresses the theoretical impossibility of ‘complete knowledge’ arguing that the more we concentrate on a “deeper truth” or better understanding of things, the more factors we end up tampering with or even putting into play, ultimately destroys the desired exactitude of our observation.
+It stresses the theoretical impossibility of ‘complete knowledge’ arguing that the more we concentrate on a “deeper truth” or better understanding of things, the more factors we end up tampering with or even putting into play, ultimately destroying the desired exactitude of our observation.

 Let’s take a closer look at the facts.

-It could be argued that that the maddening complexity of optimizing marketing sub-niches compounded by the fast multiplying channels of distribution weighed under mountains of analytical data has placed an inordinately large focus on the very “business of marketing”.
+It could be argued that the maddening complexity of optimizing marketing sub-niches compounded by the fast multiplying channels of distribution weighed under mountains of analytical data has placed an inordinately large focus on the very “business of marketing”.

 So much so that, for many, maybe the very processes that support “marketing operations” overshadow or at the very least sideline the larger end goal… the customer.